TheArturthur/CoppermindScraper/Cosmere/Calmseer.md

 Aura Recognition - allows her to assess the number of Breaths a person possesses.
 Perfect Pitch
 Perfect Color Recognition - allows her to instantly and instinctively determine exact shades of colors and their hue harmonics.
-Perfect Life Sense - allows her to sense people around him.
+Perfect Life Sense - allows her to sense people around her.
 Agelessness - makes her immune to most toxins and physical ailments, as well as making her functionally immortal.
 ## History
 ### Before Returning